Varun-Krishnan1/OpticNerveRegenNLP/README.md

 Before classifying molecules however we need a way to extract molecules from the literature.
 SciSpacy models for Named Entity Recognition (https://scispacy.apps.allenai.org/) was attempted to be used using all 4 named entity recognition models (craft_md, jnlpba_md, bc5cdr_md, bionlp13cg_md).
 The results can be found at __ but were determined to be too noisy and not enough molecules were able to be extracted.

 We came up with another method of extracting molecules from the literature using the scispacy abbreviation detector (https://github.com/allenai/scispacy).
 This was found to be a much more robust method generating much higher-quality candidate texts and also provided the full name for a molecule abbrevation.
 Having the full name and the abbrevation allowed us to use a domain expert to easily curate the generated list of text from the abbreviation detector to only include molecules.
-The fully curated list can be found at _
+The fully curated list can be found at _ and consists of 822 novel molecules.

 ## Determining Model for Word Embeddings from Literature
 The first step was to generate high-quality word embeddings from the corpus.
 These word embeddings were later used for inputs to GraphSage (see below).
 Choices had to be made on how to pre-process the data prior to generating the word embeddings including using or not using stopwords, the use of stemming vs lemmatization, and the choice of the word embedding model (Gensim vs GloVe).
 Different combinations were compared in the file Determining Best Embedding Model.ipynb which **trained models on research papers from a single year** and evaluated their output.
 The word embeddings later used in the project were trained over the entire corpus.